oanaOM/go-pomodoro/README.md

 ### Minimalistic pomodoro timer

-A command-line interface (CLI) tool that helps you manage time more efficiently by applying the [pomodoro technique][pomodoro technique].
+A command-line interface (CLI) tool that helps you manage time more efficiently by applying the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 ## Description